whees/EliminatesAndSubsets/README.md

 3. Problem A's feet are a subset of Problem B's feet.
 4. Problem A's start or finish is a subset of Problem B's middle.

-*\* subset can also be used in the mathematical sense, depending on the context*
+*\* subset can also refer to a set theoretic subset, depending on the context*

 ## Table of Contents